Tai-Hsien/Mesh_Labeler/README.md

 Problems?
 --------

-If you have any questions about using Mesh Labeler, please feel free to open an issue or email me.
+If you have any questions about using Mesh Labeler, please feel free to open an issue or email me (tai-hsien.wu@soveortho.com).